 Today, we want to showcase our own journey to building a scalable and performant feature flag solution - going from where we started with our MVP, to our final product that customers use in production.
 Plus, we want to share some of the lessons that we learned along the way.

 There are basically two main parts to the feature flag system.
-One is what we call the feature flag SDK, which is embedded in the target application and will talk to the feature flag server.
+One is what we call the feature flag SDK, which is embedded in the target application and will talk to the feature flag server during code deployments.
 The SDK receives feature flag updates from the server.

 Second, there is going to be a UI/API component, which will take inputs for making changes to feature flags.
 Once those changes come into the system, we want those changes to stream directly to the SDK, like a push notification.
 So, as soon as we get the changes on the UI, we want to send a push notification down to the SDK for a feature flag change, and then we want to make the appropriate changes in the application.

 There is another mechanism as well - a poll model.
 Think about the instance in which a subscriber might have a network disconnect - we want to be proactive about finding that with a polling-based model.
 We wanted to also support this mechanism to get the feature updates from the server and the system needed to support both these models.
 This was where we started off.